Travelling

 All types of Portugal visas: which one should you get?

-Foreigners planning to visit or move to Portugal can choose one of the four visa types, depending on the intended duration of stay.
+Foreigners planning to visit or move to Portugal can choose from four visa types, depending on the duration of their stay.

-Short-term visas are the Schengen, temporary stay, and Job Seeker visas.
-Residence visas, such as Startup and D7 Visas, allow for longer stays.
+Short-term visas include the Schengen, temporary stay, and Job Seeker visas.
+Residence visas, such as the Startup and D7 Visa, allow for longer stays.

-Learn if you need a visa to Portugal and which type suits your situation.
+Learn if you need a visa for Portugal and which type suits your situation.

 Alina Mishurenko